locaal-ai/obs-localvocal/README.md

 ## Introduction

 LocalVocal lets you transcribe, locally on your machine, speech into text and simultaneously translate to any language. ✅ No GPU required, ✅ no cloud costs, ✅ no network and ✅ no downtime!
 Privacy first - all data stays on your machine.

-If this free plugin has been valuable consider adding a ⭐ to this GH repo, rating it [on OBS](https://obsproject.com/forum/resources/localvocal-live-stream-ai-assistant.1769/), subscribing to [my YouTube channel](https://www.youtube.com/@royshilk) where I post updates, and supporting my work on [GitHub](https://github.com/sponsors/royshil), [Patreon](https://www.patreon.com/RoyShilkrot) or [OpenCollective](https://opencollective.com/locaal-ai) 🙏

 Internally the plugin is running [OpenAI's Whisper](https://github.com/openai/whisper) to process real-time the speech and predict a transcription.
 It's using the [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) project from [ggerganov](https://github.com/ggerganov) to run the Whisper network efficiently on CPUs and GPUs.